monpeco/cs_tutorial/module8/module8.md

     }
 }
 ```
-The example shows a custom generic collection class that uses a List<T> instance to store data.
-The List<T> instance is populated by the FillList method.
+The example shows a custom generic collection class that uses a List&lt;T&gt; instance to store data.
+The List&lt;T&gt; instance is populated by the FillList method.
 When the GetEnumerator method is called, a foreach loop enumerates the underlying collection.
 Within the foreach loop, a yield return statement is used to return each item in the collection.
 It is this yield return statement that defines the iterator—essentially, the yield return statement pauses execution to return the current item to the caller before the next element in the sequence is retrieved.
 In this way, although the GetEnumerator method does not appear to return an IEnumerator type, the compiler is able to build an enumerator from the iteration logic that you provided.